Dr. Klodas Shares Her Tips for Surviving Thanksgiving Day

 #3.
 For the main meal, I fill my plate with vegetable-based sides and reduce my portions of stuffing, buttery potatoes, and meat with gravy.
 This doesn’t mean I give up my favorite things, I just change the relative amounts of what I’m eating.

 #4.
 I take a half portion of dessert.
 OK maybe three quarters!

 # 5. Because many beverages are highly caloric, I alternate everything I drink with a glass of water.

 And finally, I try to keep it all in perspective.
 It’s one day and one meal.

-I hope you are enjoying a wonderful Thanksgiving holiday!
-Although this holiday may look a bit different, my family’s tradition is to eat a great meal, not all heart-healthy, and make great memories being together (whether in person or virtual).
+I hope you and your family have a wonderful Thanksgiving holiday!
+My family’s tradition is to eat a great meal, not all heart-healthy, and make great memories being together.

 At Step One Foods, we are grateful for our customers.
 YOU are the reason we exist - and it’s your kind notes and phone calls about your experiences with Step One that make our jobs so rewarding.
 Thank you for all your support.
 Truly, it’s what drives us.

 Very sincerely, and on behalf of all of us at Step One Foods,

 Get heart health tips and articles like this, delivered right to your email.